wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 * Allow transfer of standards-compliant tokens between chains.
 * Allow creation of wrapped assets.
 * Use a universal token representation that is compatible with most VM data types.
+* Allow domain-specific payload to be transferred along the token, enabling tight integration with smart contracts on the target chain.

 ## Non-Goals